+A partnership firm is required to file a partnership firm income tax return under the Income Tax Act,1961.
 Partnership firms are liable to pay income tax at the rate of 30% of total income.
-In addition to the income tax, a partnership firm is liable to pay income tax surcharge on the amount of income tax at the rate of 12%, when total income exceeds Rs.1 crores.
-In addition to the income tax and surcharge, a partnership firm must pay education cess and secondary higher education cess.
+Besides, a partnership firm is liable to pay an income tax surcharge of 12% if the total income exceeds Rs.1 crores.

-Education Cess is applicable on the amount of income tax and the applicable surcharge at the rate of 2%.
-Secondary and higher education cess is applicable on the amount of income tax and the applicable surcharge at the rate of 1%.
+Education Cess is applicable on the amount of the income tax and the applicable surcharge at the rate of 2%.
+Secondary and higher education cess is applicable on the amount of the income tax and the applicable surcharge at the rate of 1%.

 Similar to a private limited company or LLP, partnership firms are also required to pay alternate minimum tax at the rate of 18.5% of "adjusted total income".
-Alternate minimum tax would be increased by the applicable surcharge, education cess and secondary and higher education cess.
+Alternate minimum tax would be increased by the applicable surcharge, education cess, and secondary and higher education cess.

-In case of manual filing, the assessee must print out two copies of Form ITR-V. One copy of ITR-V signed by the assessee, has to be sent by ordinary post to Post Bag No. 1, Electronic City Office, Bengaluru–560100 (Karnataka).
+In case of manual filing, the assessee must print out two copies of Form ITR-V. One copy of ITR-V signed by the assessee has to be sent by ordinary post to Post Bag No. 1, Electronic City Office, Bengaluru–560100 (Karnataka).
 The other copy should be retained by the assessee for his/her record.

 All Inclusive Pricing - No Hidden Fee

-Last updated: Apr 01, 2021
+Last updated: June 07, 2021